You can contact our Mortgage Arrears Information Helpline on 0761 07 4050

 Maximising your income is one thing you can do to help address difficulties in paying your mortgage.
 If you have a spare room in your home, you may be able to make some extra money by renting it out to a tenant.

-Before you agree or choose to rent out a room(s) in your home, therefore, it is strongly recommended that you and the tenant(s) agree some ground rules in advance.
-You should put these ground rules in writing and both parties (that is, you and your tenant) should sign and each keep a copy of this agreement so you can both refer to the terms of your agreement in the event of confusion or disagreement.
-Some of the ground rules you might consider are:
+Before you arrange to rent out a room in your home, it is strongly recommended that you and the tenant agree some ground rules and put them in writing.
+If you and your tenant each sign and keep a copy of this agreement, you can both refer to its terms in the event of confusion or disagreement.
+These ground rules might include:

 - Are there any restrictions regarding noise levels?